MCP HubMCP Hub

 MCP-LLM Bridge

 A TypeScript implementation that connects local LLMs (via Ollama) to Model Context Protocol (MCP) servers.
-This bridge enables open-source models to use powerful tools similar to Claude, facilitating local AI assistants.
+This bridge allows open-source models to use the same tools and capabilities as Claude, enabling powerful local AI assistants.

 Overview

-This project bridges local Large Language Models with MCP servers to provide capabilities such as:
+This project bridges local Large Language Models with MCP servers providing capabilities such as:

 • Filesystem operations